-Using nature's own healing methods to "bio-hack" and reverse disease and degeneration, helping to restore damaged tissue (muscles, ligaments, tendons and joints) in order to improve mobility and decrease pain
+Using nature's own healing methods to "bio-hack" and reverse disease and degeneration, by helping to restore damaged tissue (muscles, ligaments, tendons and joints) in order to improve mobility and decrease pain

 Regenerative Injection Therapies